Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Prototype Implementation and Evaluation

 AgentMarket follows the UA--SA interaction in Section~\ref{sec:case_study} using two lightweight Python services.
 The UA discovers the SA via a machine-readable capability manifest; the SA returns signed quotes/payment challenges, verifies escrow receipts, executes the task, and returns delivery plus provenance.

-Table~\ref{tab:implementation_stack} summarizes the concrete instantiation of each layer using commodity components: XMTP for asynchronous inbox messaging (L2), an EVM escrow contract for settlement and receipt verification (L4)~\cite{evm_yellowpaper} deployed on a local Anvil testbed (fixed 2\,s block time), and a portable provenance artifact derived from a canonical execution-log hash signed by the SA (L5).
+Each layer is instantiated with commodity components: a JSON-Schema capability manifest (L6), ECDSA keypairs as DID-compatible identities (L3), XMTP for asynchronous inbox messaging (L2), an EVM escrow contract for settlement and receipt verification (L4)~\cite{evm_yellowpaper} deployed on a local Anvil testbed (fixed 2\,s block time), and a portable provenance artifact derived from a canonical execution-log hash signed by the SA (L5).